theLongLab/Transmission_Analyzer/readme.md

    - Second column dubbed Secondary stating the ID of the sink of infection.
    - Third column dubbed Known, whether it was a predicted (0) or known (1) transmissiom.

-_Sample files have been provided, namely sample_clustnodes.txt and sample_clustedges.txt._
+_Sample files have been provided, namely sample_clust.nodes.txt and sample_clust.edges.txt._

 An instance of clusterGen is as follows:
 >clusterGen('nodes.csv' , 'edges.csv' , 1)